 - Boat Safari/Crescent Island Walking Safari: Easy to arrange from any one of numerous local boat operators.
 Most residents use the public beach (make a right at the yellow "Boat Safari" sign on South Lake Rd, just past Karagita.
 Boats here are KSH 2000-3000 with captain and life vests, you can put up to 6 people in a boat.)
 Usually takes a few hours, including a walk on Crescent Island, entry fee is \$25 USD.
 Because there are no predators on Crescent Island, you can walk around amongst the animals.
 Takes about a half-day.
 Matatu ride from town is about Ksh 50, taxi is Ksh 600. - Hell's Gate National Park: Excellent wildlife, scenery, and birding.
-Most people rent bikes (Ksh 700, make sure you test it thoroughly first) at the front gate, bike in, and then hike the gorge with a guide (KWS guides cost Ksh 1000-2000 and are hired at the ranger station at the gorge entry point).
+Most people rent bikes (Ksh 700, make sure you test it thoroughly first) at the front gate, bike in, and then hike the gorge with a guide (KWS guide, Dennis cost Ksh 1000-2000 and is hired at the ranger station at the gorge entry point ask Chief Resident for his number to plan ahead).
+You should always hire a guide there are frequent flash floods and 7 people died in 2019.
 Tomb Raider 2 was filmed here, and the scenery of the Lion King is based upon its topography.
 Also takes about half a day.
 Think carefully before doing the Buffalo Circuit, which is a long, hot climb.
 Matatu ride to Hell's Gate from town is Ksh 100, taxi is Ksh 1200.
-Entry fee is \$30 USD.
+Entry fee is \$26 USD.
 You can also camp overnight for \$20-35 USD, and the views of some of the watering holes and sounds of hyenas at night make it well worth it. - Longonot National Park: Mt.
 Longonot is an active volcano and excellent for hiking.
 It's about an hour to the top, then 2-3 hours to go around the crater ring (or you can just go back down).
+It can be quite strenuous given the heat and altitude, the full crater hike is ~8.5 miles.
 Bring lots of water and a jacket, rain and hail are common.
 Beautiful views on a clear day.
 Matatu ride here from town is KSH 100, roundtrip taxi is KSH 3000.
-Entry fee is \$30 USD.

-- Crater Lake Sanctuary: Part of Lake Naivasha National Park.
+Entry fee is \$26 USD. - Crater Lake Sanctuary: Part of Lake Naivasha National Park.
 About 1 hr drive from town.
 Great day hike around crater, moderately strenuous, ~2-3 hours, with some nice views.
 Can also do a short game drive (entry KSH 1000-4000).
 Crater Lake lodge/resort has a pleasant restaurant with view of lake/flamingos, but the food is overpriced and bland.
 Better to stop here for a beverage after your hike and eat elsewhere. - Sanctuary Farm: Privately owned farm on the lake with camp ground.
-Popular for horseback riding (with zebras and giraffes, and in the shallows of lake), KSH 3000 for 1 hour, 5000 for 2 hours. - Lake Nakuru: About one hour's drive north of Naivasha, this lake is famous for thousands of pink flamingoes on the lake, rhinos, lions, and beautiful landscape.
+Popular for horseback riding (with zebras and giraffes, and in the shallows of lake), KSH 3000 for 1 hour, 5000 for 2 hours.
+Touch rugby on Thursdays from about 6pm if you've ever wanted to play a team sport with giraffes, wildebeest and zebras watching you. - Lake Nakuru: About one hour's drive north of Naivasha, this lake is famous for thousands of pink flamingoes on the lake, rhinos, lions, and beautiful landscape.
 Nice views from the baboon cliffs.
 Cost is \$80 USD per person to enter.
 Residents have used the taxi driver Paul in the past, who will drive you the whole way, safari and all for KSH 8000-12000 depending on your negotiating skills.
 Pack a lunch or, stop at Java House, near the park in Nakuru town.